 - be of generally good character yourself.

 Additionally, we will provide training, guidance and mentoring on:

 - the relevant university regulations and processes; and

 Training for this role is compulsory, so you must be available to attend one training session before you start.

-Training dates for 2019 are yet to be determined.
+Further training dates are yet to be determined.

 How to apply